azurecitadel/azurecitadel.github.io/guides/prereqs/vscode.md

 An example settings.json file can be found below.

+> If you have 2FA enabled on your GitHub account then you will need to generate a [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) and use that as your password upon first connection.

 ## Integrated Console

 As per the [VS Code configuration information](https://code.visualstudio.com/docs/editor/integrated-terminal#_configuration), the shell used by the Integrated Console defaults to: